LeSpocky/ptxdist/doc/welcome.rst

 distributions like SuSE, RedHat, Mandrake or Debian as a base for their applications, things are different for embedded systems.

-Due to the restricted resources these systems normally have, distributions have to be small and should only contain those things that are needed for the application.
+Due to the restricted resources of these systems, distributions have to be small and should only contain those things that are needed for the application.
 Today’s mainstream distributions cannot be installed in less than 100 MiB without major loss of functionality.
-Even Debian, probably today the most customizable mainstream distribution, cannot be shrunk below this mark without for example losing the packet management, which is an essential feature of using a distribution at all.
+Even Debian, probably today's most customizable mainstream distribution, cannot be shrunk below this mark without for example losing the packet management, which is an essential feature of using a distribution at all.

-- Additionally, source code for industrial systems has to be
+Additionally, source code for industrial systems has to be

 - auditable and